Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/README.md

 **Universiti Teknologi Malaysia (2010-2015)**, PHD of Computer Science, Faculty of Computing.
 This thesis creates a new method for dictionary of cued recall based graphical password by combination of top down and bottom visual attention.
 This approach leads to powerful automated dictionary attack that can guess up to 70% of some passwords.

-**Universiti Teknologi Malaysia (2008-2010)**, Master of Computer Science (Information Security), Faculty of Computing .
+**Universiti Teknologi Malaysia (2008-2010)**, Master of Computer Science (Information Security), Faculty of Computing.
 (GPA: 3.65/4.0).
 This thesis is an Enhancement on Passface Graphical Password Authentication.

 ## Miscellaneous
 - Computer Hacking Forensics Investigator (CHFI), EC-Council